 This takes us to the second philosophy of modern medicine, which in one way we could call the rescue philosophy of modern medicine.
 Because, even when we cannot scientifically determine what the best treatment is, it is possible to ‘discover’ a medicine (by accident or any poaching means) and through statistical analysis (and sometimes manipulation) determine in what condition(s) this medicine can be used so that sufficient patients can benefit from it.
 This happens while we wait (!?) for better answers from all the scientist who spend their entire lives, and more, on pushing modern research to more and more complex levels whilst many patients have so far not received any help at all.

 Well, help!
-Because I didn’t understand what you just said at all: The second philosophy is … discovering the use of medicines by accident, is that what you said?
-Let me let this sink in.
+Because I didn’t understand what you just said at all: The second philosophy is … discovering the use of medicines by accident?
+Is that what you said?
+Let me think about this.
 Philosophy #1: Make a drug based on the understanding of a disease.
-Philosophy #2: “Discover” a drug for a disease quite by accident.
-I guess that’s it.
+(Remember, I think their “understanding” is limited to the symptoms and not what’s causing them since that doesn’t help them make a drug).
+Philosophy #2: “Discover” a drug for a disease by accident.
+OK, I guess it’s probably safe to say that a number of drugs have been discovered by accident.
+Like Penicillin, for example.

 What is the philosophy of homeopathy?